Muguruza overpowers Williams to Wimbledon title

 - Williams squandered two set points in the first set

-Wimbledon (CNN)Trading blows from the baseline with Garbine Muguruza with two set points in hand to clinch the first set, it looked like Venus Williams was on the way to her sixth Wimbledon crown.
+Wimbledon (CNN)Trading blows from the baseline with Garbine Muguruza with two set points in hand to clinch the first set, it looked like Venus Williams was on the way to a historic sixth Wimbledon crown.

 Then, with Muguruza serving to stay in the first set at 5-4 down, came a 19-shot rally that changed everything.